lopezunwired/MVC_Splunk_REST_API/README.md

 http://docs.splunk.com/Documentation/Splunk/6.6.3/RESTUM/RESTusing

-Edit: appsettings.json
+Edit the appsettings.json file.

-Set your localhost where your Splunk Server.
+Set your localhost where your Splunk Server is running.
+Specify actual IP address, not "localhost."
 The API runs on port 8089.
-Set your username and password to that splunk instance
+Set your username and password to that splunk instance.

 All of the relevant code is in the HomeController.cs file